aulasoftwarelibre/workshop-telegram-bots-with-ai-docs/docs/chatbot/register.md

 })
 ```

+!!! info

+    You can more models and providers if you wish.
+Just update the `MODEL*` envvars in `.env` file to activate them.
+If you need an API token
+    you will need update the `src/lib/environment.mjs` file too.

+    The model name should be `PROVIDER:MODEL_NAME` just like _Ollama_ and _OpenAI_ does.

 ### Step 3: Create the Registry

 Once the providers are defined, create the registry that will include these custom providers: